 "Helping to grow the university and the community college is an important way to strengthen the core of the community’s economic development while at the same time addressing a critical need at all of the health-care facilities in Pueblo," he says.
 “Parkview just graduated our third full class of 10 physicians from the internal medicine residency program, which helps train and keep physicians here in Pueblo.
 So far, more than 60 percent of the doctors who have graduated from this program have chosen to stay in Pueblo at Parkview Medical Center.”

 St. Mary-Corwin Medical Center

 For more than 130 years, St. Mary-Corwin Medical Center has served communities across southern Colorado, including Pueblo.
-Part of the Centura Health network, St. Mary-Corwin is a full-service hospital specializing in orthopedics and joint replacement, cancer care, emergency services, innovative cardiovascular treatments, breast care, robotic-assisted surgery and women’s services.
+Part of the Centura Health network, St. Mary-Corwin specializes in a variety of health care services, including orthopedics, joint replacement, cancer care, emergency services, innovative cardiovascular treatments, breast care, robotic-assisted surgery and women’s services.

 “With a legacy spanning more than a century and a faith-based mission that emphasizes caring for people — body, mind and spirit — St. Mary-Corwin is a place where our core values are demonstrated daily in the way we treat one another and care for patients and their families,” says Jillian Maes, director of Marketing and Communications for St. Thomas More Hospital-Centura Health.